mozilla-l10n/documentation/products/mozilla_org/working_bedrock.md

 If the last command returns any error, try reinstalling the requirements with
 ```
-$ pip install -r requirements/dev.txt
+$ pip install -r requirements/test.txt
 ```

 At this point a .lang file will be created inside `/locale/templates` with all the strings extracted.
-The name of the file depends on several factors: for example the template could include another template that specify a specific .lang file so, instead of having `locale/templates/mozorg/contribute/signup.lang`, we have `locale/templates/mozorg/contribute/index.lang`.
+The name of the file depends on several factors: for example the template could include another template that specify a specific .lang file so, instead of having `locale/templates/mozorg/contribute/signup.lang`, you have `locale/templates/mozorg/contribute/index.lang`.

 The suggestion is to always remove the `templates` folder before doing an extraction, to make sure you start from a clean situation.

 Note that you can also use wildcards in the command, e.g. `./manage.py l10n_extract bedrock/mozorg/templates/mozorg/contribute/*.html`, but you should try to extract strings only from the template you need.

-One final note: we only use this generated .lang file as a reference, we need to add comments and reorder strings before exposing them for localization.
+One final note: you only use this generated .lang file as a reference, you still need to add comments and reorder strings before exposing them for localization.

 ## Notes about templates and l10n